-The core process of the framework is based on the ISO 19650 Organization and digitization of information about buildings and civil engineering works, including building information modelling (BIM) - Information management using building information modelling suite of documents, in particular the relationships between information requirements and information models.
+The core process of this framework is based on the ISO 19650 Organization and digitization of information about buildings and civil engineering works, including building information modelling (BIM) - Information management using building information modelling suite of documents, in particular the relationships between information requirements and information models.

-The NSW Asset Management Policy has been developed in line with the requirements of ISO 55000:2014 Asset management - Overview, principles and terminology, and agencies can use the requirements in ISO 55001:2014 Asset management - Management systems - Requirements to assist with the establishment, implementation, maintenance and improvement of their management system for assets.
+The NSW Asset Management Policy (TPP 19-07) was developed in line with the requirements of AS ISO 55000:2014 Asset management - Overview, principles and terminology, and agencies can use the requirements in AS ISO 55001:2014 Asset management - Management systems - Requirements to assist with the establishment, implementation, maintenance and improvement of their management system for assets.
 ISO 55001 also provides requirements on Asset Management Data that range from understanding the information needs to having processes in place for effective management of information.